 Lastly, the current target is to mobilise the entire area for major repair works to begin in mid-June.

-We're hoping to confirm realistic budgets and timescales by the end of May, but at the moment our best estimate is that repairs will take six months from June at a cost of between £2m and £3m.
+At this point, our best estimate is that repairs will take six months from June at a cost of between £2m and £3m.

 4 April - the Canal & River Trust's chief executive, Richard Parry, visited the breach to meet with the engineers, project manager and our contractors to see how the plans for works are progressing.